ralish/dotfiles/README.md

 - **Stateless**
   Stow doesn't need to maintain any state between executions which helps keep the system simple, and consequently less likely to break.
 - **Lightweight**
-  Stow is fast, unintrusive, and at the time of writing the script comes in at a mere ~132KB!
+  Stow is fast, unintrusive, and at the time of writing the script comes in at a mere ~120KB!

 Tested Environments
 -------------------

-The following environments are known to work:
+The following environments are expected to work:

 - [Cygwin](https://www.cygwin.com/) *(1.7 or newer)*
 - [FreeBSD](https://www.freebsd.org/) *(8.3 or newer)*